tzc1234/innerring-legal/index.md

 - **Active Account**: Data retained while your account is active
 - **Messages**: Stored until you delete them
 - **Deleted Messages**: Permanently removed from our servers
-- **Account Deletion**: Upon request, we will:
+- **Account Deletion**: Upon request through the app, we will delete within 7 days:
-  - Delete your Firebase authentication credentials (you cannot sign in again)
+  - Your Firebase authentication credentials (you cannot sign in again)
-  - Anonymize your user profile (name changed to "Deleted User", phone number and avatar removed)
+  - Your profile information (name changed to "Deleted User", phone number and avatar removed)
-  - Delete your contacts list and remove your contact information from all contacts' lists
+  - Your contacts list and device tokens
-  - Delete your device tokens and profile picture
+  - Your profile picture from storage
   - Note: Your user account record will be retained in an anonymized state to preserve conversation history for your contacts.
 Your contacts will see you as "Deleted User" and will not be able to send you new messages.
 Past messages will remain visible to them.
+You can cancel your deletion request anytime before it is processed.
+  - A minimal deletion request record (user ID, request timestamp, and status only) is retained permanently for audit purposes.
+Phone numbers are removed from deletion logs immediately after processing.
 - **Local Cache**: Automatically deleted when you sign out
 - **Backup Data**: May be retained for up to 90 days for disaster recovery